 The assignment of grades is the responsibility of the instructor.
 Thus, if the instructor determines that a student's work has been intellectually dishonest, the instructor may award the student an "F" for the course or for the specific task determined to have been dishonestly accomplished.
 Such action will be preceded by a meeting with the student to provide an occasion for refutation, explanation or mitigation.
-In cases where the faculty member and student cannot reach agreement, and after consultation with the division chair, the student may make a written appeal to the vice president for academic affairs within five school days of the meeting with the faculty member.
+In cases where the faculty member and student may make a written appeal to the vice president for academic affairs within five school days of the meeting with the faculty member.